Our Commitment to you:

 The Credit Union collects only relevant information about members that is needed to establish and maintain your account and services as the law allows or requires us to collect.
 We may collect personal and financial information about you (member information) which is “nonpublic.”
 The member information we collect varies depending on the accounts and services you request and use.
 We collect information about you from the following sources:

-Any time you make a transaction on one of your accounts, including ATM or card transactions, loan advances, transactions through Virtual Branch, over the phone, which will include: your account number, the date, amount, location of the transaction, and other pertinent information.
+Any time you make a transaction on one of your accounts, including ATM or card transactions, loan advances, transactions through online banking or our mobile app, over the phone, which will include: your account number, the date, amount, location of the transaction, and other pertinent information.

-We obtain information online when you visit our website, www.firstkingsportcu.com .
-This includes retaining information you provide us on any online application, Internet Teller transactions, or information you send to us by e-mail.
+We obtain information online when you visit our website, myhorizoncu.org.
+This includes retaining information you provide us with on any online application, Internet Teller transactions, or information you send to us by e-mail.

 Member Information We Share

-In order to provide financial services to you, we share certain information about you with our third party service providers.
+To provide financial services to you, we share certain information about you with our third-party service providers.
 However, we only share information to the extent necessary to service your account or offer new services to you.
 If we share your information, it is with the goal of bringing you quality services, more choices, and greater convenience.
-Information we may have about former members is generally only shared or disclosed if necessary to enforce or administer an account or as required by law
+Information we may have about former members is generally only shared or disclosed if necessary to enforce or administer an account or as required by law.

 Sharing Information as Legally Required or Permitted